ANG13T/skytrack/README.md

+## What is Plane Spotting?
+Plane spotting is the art of

 ## About
-DroneXtract is a comprehensive digital forensics suite for DJI drones made with Golang.
-It can be used to analyze drone sensor values and telemetry data, visualize drone flight maps, audit for criminal activity, and extract pertinent data within multiple file formats.
+skytrack is a command-line based plane spotting and aircraft OSINT reconnaissance tool made using Python.
+It can gather aircraft information using various data sources, generate a PDF report for a specified aircraft, and convert between ICAO and Tail Number designations.

 ## Preview